rowanjb/rowanjb.github.io/_works/2025_egu25_poster.md

 ---
-title: "Plume video"
+title: "EGU25 poster and plume video"
-excerpt: 'What do I mean by "shallow open-ocean convective plumes?'
+excerpt: 'Essentially showing what do I mean by "shallow open-ocean convective plumes"'
 collection: works
 ---